ErnestOrt/java-workflow-engine/README.md

 ```

 ### Contributing
-Start Admin Spring Boot locally and then click the star button to make the author and his neighbors happy :blush:.
+Click the star button to make the author and his neighbors happy :blush:.
 Then fork the repository and submit a pull request for whatever change you want to be added to this project.

 If you have any questions or improvement proposal, just open an issue.